 Virginia’s Mental Health Laws

 Information about Virginia law governing behavioral health and developmental services can be found in Section 37.2 of the Code of Virginia.
 Section 37.2 includes statutes governing the emergency custody, temporary detention and involuntary commitment to treatment of individuals in mental health crisis.
-Information on changes to Virginia's civil commitment laws, information on the Psychiatric Bed Registry and other resources can be found on the the Professionals and Service Providers page of our website.
+Information on changes to Virginia’s civil commitment laws and other resources can be found on the the Professionals and Service Providers page of our website.

-Community Mental Health Services and Substance Abuse Prevention and Treatment Block Grants
+Mental Health and Substance Use Prevention, Treatment, and Recovery Services Block Grants